sharmaansh/ResumeAI/README.md

 # 🤖 ResumeAI

-> An interactive AI-powered resume assistant that lets recruiters, hiring managers, and visitors explore my professional profile through natural language.
+> **An AI-powered interactive resume assistant that turns a traditional resume into a conversational professional profile.**

+ResumeAI allows recruiters, hiring managers, and visitors to interact with a resume using natural-language questions.

-Instead of reading through a static resume, visitors can simply **ask questions about my skills, experience, projects, education, and technical background** and get concise, resume-based answers.
+Instead of manually reading through a static PDF, users can ask questions such as:

-## ✨ Overview

-**ResumeAI** combines a **FastAPI backend**, **Groq AI**, and a lightweight web interface to turn a traditional resume into an interactive AI experience.

-The application reads my resume from a PDF, converts it into structured information, and uses that information to answer questions about my professional background.

-### Example

-Instead of searching through a resume for:

-> "What technologies does Ansh have experience with?"

-You can simply ask ResumeAI and get a relevant answer based on the information in the resume.
+* "What are the candidate's strongest skills?"
+* "Tell me about their work experience."
+* "What projects have they worked on?"
+* "Does the candidate have Python experience?"
+* "Would they be suitable for a software developer role?"

+ResumeAI processes the resume, structures the information using AI, and uses that structured data to provide concise, resume-grounded answers.

+---

-## 🚀 Features
+## ✨ Features

 * 🤖 **AI-Powered Resume Assistant**
 * 📄 **PDF Resume Parsing**
-* 💬 **Natural Language Questions**
+* 💬 **Natural Language Conversations**
 * 🧠 **Conversation History**
 * 🎯 **Job Role Suitability Analysis**
 * 📋 **Structured Resume Information**